andrewrubin/learn-js-intro/README.md

     ```js
     var age = prompt('How old are you?');
     ```
+  - It may help to turn off CodePen's auto-update feature for this exercise.
+You'll see why.
+Settings > Behavior > Auto-Updating Preview.

 - Create a `message` variable which concatenates a message string onto the user's name.
 - Display the personalized greeting in the console.